 For a rental property that caters to couples, a nice queen or king bed is a must-have!
 You’ll also want to get a large, comfortable couch that couples can curl up on together if they want to watch a movie or otherwise spend time in the living room area.
 There are plenty of ways to add romantic touches to your rental property through your furniture choices.

-If your rental property is aimed toward businesspeople that travel alone, your guests will absolutely appreciate a high-quality work setup.
+If your rental property is aimed toward businesspeople or remote workers who prefer vacation rental, your guests will absolutely appreciate a high-quality work setup.
 Selecting a nice desk and an ergonomic chair will definitely increase your listing’s appeal to your ideal guests.
 A footrest and lumbar support pillow would truly be the cherry on top of this little workspace.
 Choose functional furniture over expensive furniture–anyone who regularly sits and works at a computer will prefer the ergonomic piece over the fashionable one every time.

 3. Find inspiration